Protein smoothies and protein shakes can be a great way to help you stay full and fuel you with nutrients.

-However, if you buy some of the premade smoothies at “smoothie stores” you need to be careful of how they are made.
+However, if you buy some of the premade smoothies at “smoothie stores” you need to be careful about how they are made.

-They can easily get loaded with sugar which would be going against the reason you why you added smoothies for weight-loss to your healthy eating plan in the first place.
+They can easily get loaded with sugar which would be going against the reason why you’re drinking protein smoothies in the first place.

-But even the smoothies you make at home can sabotage your weight loss efforts if you are not careful.
+But even the smoothies you make at home can sabotage your weight loss efforts if you’re not careful.

-Here are 4 reasons why your homemade protein smoothies may not be carrying their weight in your weight-loss efforts and what to do about it.
+Here are some reasons why your homemade protein smoothie may not be carrying its weight in your weight-loss efforts and what to do about it.

-If you are not using enough fiber-rich ingredients in your smoothies, you run the risk of feeling hungry sooner than you would otherwise.
+If you’re not using enough fiber-rich ingredients in your smoothies, you run the risk of feeling hungry sooner than you would otherwise.

 Fiber keeps you feeling fuller longer because it slows down digestion.